 Marketing is not even about business.
 I think it’s rooted in our brains by 200.000 years of evolution.
 It’s empathy.
 We are instinctively helping our peers and they are helping us.
 That is, it has a name, it is the successful human society.

 I am writing a book.
-It’s name is Marketing For Architects.
-Till I finish it, I created this website, Marketing-for-Architects.com
+Its name is Marketing For Architects.
+Till I finished it, I created this website, Marketing-for-Architects.com